 Kenneth Greenway, Cemetery Park Manager

 Ken began working for the Friends in September 2002.
-Now the manager of the Cemetery Park, he works with the Friends, volunteers, the local council, visitors to the Cemetery Park and many more to conserve, protect and develop the site for the community.
-He loves how the Cemetery Park has become a focus of interest and enjoyment to the community that surrounds him and takes an enormous amount of satisfaction from the way wildlife and people have responded so overwhelmingly positively to the efforts of the Friends and volunteers.
-You’ll often find Ken, litter picking, delivering Forest School, or running our very popular foraging tours & bat walks.
+Now the manager of the Cemetery Park, he works with the Friends, volunteers, the local council, and visitors to the Cemetery Park to conserve, protect and develop the site.
+He loves how the Cemetery Park has become a focus of interest and enjoyment to the community and takes great satisfaction from the way wildlife and people have responded so positively to the efforts of the Friends and volunteers.
+You’ll often find Ken litter picking, delivering Forest School, or running foraging tours and bat walks.

 Marilyn Baltutis, Trustee